 - Import your interviews, field notes, focus groups —organize these files into folders for easy access.

-- Set up an initial node structure based on your early reading and ideas—you could run a Word Frequency query over your data to tease out the common themes for creating your node structure.
+- Set up an initial code structure based on your early reading and ideas—you could run a Word Frequency query over your data to tease out the common themes for creating your code structure.

 - Set up cases for the people, places or other cases in your project.

 - Explore your material and code themes as they emerge—create memos and describe your discoveries and interpretations.